iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 Regarding the time delay, we can now implement secure robotic ballot boxes that open at specific intervals with the press of a button by polling officers. **While booth capturing can be detected, it remains challenging to ascertain what the EVM software is doing in the background.**

+### Role of courts

 In the event of booth hacking, what we need are an independent judiciary and an independent election commission that can declare [the election void](https://www.hindustantimes.com/india-news/sc-overturns-mandate-theft-in-chd-mayor-poll-101708452822779.html) and ensure the conduct of [free and fair elections](./democracy/free-and-fair-election.md).
 An analogy could be drawn to cricket: if the umpire is corrupt, the integrity of the game is compromised.

+If people and opposition parties don't want EVMs, who are the CJI or the courts to force people to vote through EVMs?
+EVMs are an opaque voting system that can't be falsified, and there is enough  evidence through computer science.
+So, why are the courts forcing people to vote through EVMs and reject PILs against EVM?
+Courts are failing to conduct free and fair elections and protect our constitution.

 ### Shooting the messenger